bangkokrb/codewars.info/index.md

 ![robin hillard]({{ "/assets/images/Robin-Hilliard-Code-Wars-MC.webp" | resize: "x300" }})
 ![2020 Trophy]({{ "/assets/images/code-wars-trophy-2010.webp" | resize: "x300" }})

-CodeWar was created by [Rocketboots CTO Robin Hilliard](https://www.linkedin.com/in/robinhilliard/) as a warm up social event for friday night before the [WebDU conference](https://www.flickr.com/photos/webdu/3553047315/) in Sydney from 2008.
+Codewars was created by [Rocketboots CTO Robin Hilliard](https://www.linkedin.com/in/robinhilliard/) as a warm up social event for friday night before the [WebDU conference](https://www.flickr.com/photos/webdu/3553047315/) in Sydney from 2008.
 Originally based on an idea from the book [PeopleWare](https://en.wikipedia.org/wiki/Peopleware:_Productive_Projects_and_Teams).

 Original rules were the roughly the same except
 - There was no qualification round.
 You just signed up